sopheamen007/app.swiftui.mobile.video-reels-v1/README.md

 - **Animated Transitions**: Smooth transitions between videos.
 - **Dark Mode Support**: Full support for iOS dark mode.

+## Package Dependencies

+This project utilizes the following package dependency:

+- **Kingfisher** (Version 7.12.0): A powerful, pure-Swift library for downloading and caching images from the web.
+It provides a straightforward way to download and manage images in your app, enhancing performance and user experience.

 ## Installation

 ### Prerequisites